Styrene Price Trend and Forecast

 Analyst Insight

 According to Procurement Resource, the prices of Styrene are estimated to remain unsettled in the upcoming months.
-As the demand and supply gap widens with the rising energy costs and regional imbalances, the styrene price trends will take a long time to recover.
+As the demand and supply gap widens with the rising energy costs and regional imbalances, the styrene price trend will take a long time to recover.

 Styrene Price Trend for the Second Half of 2022